JohnWagner/Zoom-Transcript-Fixer/README.md

 * ipyfilechooser for browsing to file path (same for below two)

 Running the notebook chunk by chunk, the process should explain itself.

+## Instructions
+If you have Jupyter Notebook and the required packages installed, then open the Jupyter Notebook file.
+Run the file line-by-line.
+Python code-blocks 3 and 4 will allow you to select the directory where your existing transcripts reside, and select the directory where you would like the fixed transcripts output to.
+Code-block 5 will allow you to select your desired output format(s), either .txt or .docx.
+You may select both.
+Code-block 7 verifies that the provided folders exist.
+Lastly, code-block 11 is the main loop that fixes the transcripts.
+Note the provided progress bar at the bottom if many transcripts are being cleaned.
+After the execution of this final loop, the fixed transcripts should appear in your preferred formats in your selected destination folder.